botondbnagy/adl_cw2/README.md

         wget https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_val.tar --no-check-certificate
         wget https://image-net.org/data/ILSVRC/2012/ILSVRC2012_img_train.tar --no-check-certificate
     Note that this may take upwards of **4 hours**, depending on your connection.

-3. Next, move these files to the `/data/` folder.
-4. Run the following to start pre-training (with the default settings used in the report, on a smaller subset of data):
+2. Run the following to start pre-training (with the default settings used in the report, on a smaller subset of data):

         python main_pretrain.py \
             --config vit_4M_pretrain \